 Step 1 – Mix the dough

 First, add psyllium husk to the room-temperature water, whisk to combine, and set aside for 5 minutes.
-Psyllium husk will absorb the liquids and form into a gel.
+Psyllium husk will absorb the liquids and form a gel.

 After five minutes, add the sourdough starter (fed or unfed) to a mixing bowl and pour psyllium husk gel into it.
 Mix to combine.